- Written by Dr.Mehmet Demircioglu

 If you are otherwise healthy, ask the clinic when sexual activity is allowed again and whether your specific medicine can be restarted at that point.
 In my aftercare logic, that is usually around day 10, not day 2 or day 3.
 The decision should include the dose, the exact drug, your blood pressure, the amount of swelling, whether the grafts are still crusted, and whether the donor or recipient area had any unusual bleeding.

-Routine confidence is different from medical clearance.
-A patient may feel well, see no bleeding, and still have a reason to wait because of another medicine, a heart history, or a recovery sign that needs review.
+Feeling well is different from being medically clear.
+You may see no bleeding and still have a reason to wait because of another medicine, a heart history, or a recovery sign that needs review.
 Cialis also deserves patience because tadalafil can stay active longer than sildenafil.
 Feeling normal is useful information, but it is not the whole surgical decision.